top of page

 In the UK, the weather can change dramatically within a day, so layering is the best strategy for staying comfortable.

-• Base Layer: Start with moisture-wicking materials like Merino wool or synthetic fabrics.
+• Base Layer: Begin with moisture-wicking materials, such as Merino wool or synthetic fabrics.
 These will keep sweat off your skin, helping you stay dry and warm.
-Avoid cotton, as it retains moisture.
+Avoid cotton, as it tends to retain moisture.

 • Mid Layer: For insulation, opt for a fleece, down jacket, or synthetic mid-layer.
 These layers trap warmth without adding too much weight.